 Yes, Medicare does cover medical expenses.
-But, it only covers certain ones, and only after you have paid a deductible!
+But it only covers certain ones, and only after you have paid a deductible!

 Many, many medical expenses aren't covered by Medicare, and are usually picked up by a Medicare Supplement policy, or out of your pocket.
+There are several plans to cover the "doughnut hole" and at reasonable costs.
+We have several options from the leading insurers available.